techatspree/maven-latex-plugin/README.md

 ## Installation <a id='ss:installation'></a>

-Of course, to run the maven plugin one does need maven and accordingly for the ant task one needs ant.
+Of course, to run the maven plugin one does need `maven` and accordingly for the ant task one needs `ant`.
 The details of integration in maven and ant are given in Sections [The latex-maven-plugin](#ss:mavenPlugin) and [The latex ant tasks](#ss:antTasks) and their subsections.

-This section is more about the converter used by the '**LaTeX builder**'.
+This section is more about the converters used by the '**LaTeX builder**'.
 We provide the executables and the packages with versions tested.
 The default values are emphasized.
 Note that this software is designed only to run with the executables